Primitives

 ServiceInstanceID

-A string identifier of a service instance.
-It consists of the instance's provider name, service definition and version, each separated by double colons, as follows: <provider-name>::<service-definition>::<version>
+A String identifier of a service instance.
+It consists of the instance's provider name, service definition and version, each separated by pipe, as follows: <provider-name>|<service-definition>|<version>

 .
-An example for a valid service instance ID: alert-provider1::alert-service1::1.0.0.
-(Here the provider name is alert-provider1, the service definition is alert-service1, and the version is 1.0.0.)
+An example for a valid service instance ID: AlertProvider1|alertService1|1.0.0.
+(Here the provider name is AlertProvider1, the service definition is alertService1, and the version is 1.0.0.)

 String